jk4671/ios-prework/README.md

 ## Notes

 One of the challenges was navigating XCode.
-When the instructions told me to open the Storyboard file, I did not what it was referring to, so I had to search it on the web.
+When the instructions told me to open the Storyboard file, I did not know what it was referring to, so I had to search for it on the web.
 Another challenge was making sure to link the button to IBAction rather than IBOutlet.
 Initially, I used IBOutlet and tried to follow the instructions, which did not work.
 So, I saw that someone else had encountered the same problem on Slack and followed the instructions presented by a TA.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2023 Jiwoo Kim

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.